Our Choral Director

 Whilst completing a B.A.
 Mus (H.E.D.)
 Teaching Degree (Musicology and English) at the University of South Africa, he undertook vocal studies with contralto Julia Bekker-Delport, and well-known baritone, Professor Werner Nel.
 He received vocal coaching from world-renowned tenor, Deon van der Walt.
 Jan-Erik completed his M.Mus (cum laude) in choral conducting, from NMMU Port Elizabeth.
 His M.Mus treatise: "The projecting of musical and extra-musical elements in constructing choral identity with specific reference to three South African regional children's choirs" has been published in the Journal of the Musical Arts in Africa Volume 13 (2016).
 Jan-Erik is currently researching his D.Mus degree.

 Jan-Erik has 20 years of experience teaching music and music appreciation to primary and high school pupils.
 He was musical director for various schools' productions, including “Grease,” “Aladdin,” “Copacabana,” “Oliver” Disney’s “High School Musical” (2008) "Oklahoma!"
 (2011), and "From Broadway to Bredasdorp" (2013).
 He directed the Vaal High School Naval Brass Band, a 45-piece A-Class marching band, to national victory for two years running (1994/1995), As a past citizen-force officer of the South African Navy, and qualified bandmaster (WITCOM), he was awarded the Chief of the Navy’s Commendation (1994) and Pro Patria medal for good service to the Navy (1996), in the field of military music development, working with various South African Navy bands and naval cadet schools.
 In 1997 he took up an NGO position as National High School and Youth Coordinator for the READ Educational Trust, developing rural schools' management and governance structures.

-In 2000, Jan-Erik was seconded as principal of a Christian Private School in Arcon Park, Vereeniging, after which he spent four years in full-time Christian music ministry at Delta Community Church, Vereeniging, developing a team of 23 musicians and singers as the head of their music ministry.
+In 2000, Jan-Erik was seconded as principal of "Word of Life" Christian Private School in Arcon Park, Vereeniging, after which he spent four years in full-time Christian music ministry at Delta Community Church, Vereeniging, developing a team of 23 musicians and singers as the head of their music ministry.